Ghazan: Against Baydu

 In 1295, Taghachar and his conspirators, who probably had been behind the death of Arghun, had his successor Gaykhatu killed as well.
 They then placed the pliable Baydu, a cousin of Ghazan, on the throne.
 Baydu was primarily a figurehead, allowing the conspirators to divide the Ilkhanate among themselves.
 Hearing of Gaykhatu's murder, Ghazan marched on Baydu.
 Baydu explained that Ghazan was away during the events leading to Gaykhatu's fall, therefore nobles had no choice but to raise him to throne.
-Nevertheless, Amir Nowruz encouraged Ghazan to take steps against Baydu, because he was nothing but a figurehead under grips of nobles.
+Nevertheless, Nawruz encouraged Ghazan to take steps against Baydu, because he was nothing but a figurehead under grips of nobles.
 Baydu's forces commanded by Ildar (his cousin and Prince Ajay's son), Eljidei and Chichak met him near Qazvin.
-Ghazan's army were commanded by Prince Sogai (son of Yoshmut), Buralghi, Nowruz, Qutluqshah and Nurin Aqa.
-The first battle was won by Ghazan but he had to fall back after realising that Ildar's contingent was just a fraction of the whole army he faced, leaving Nowruz behind.
+Ghazan's army were commanded by Prince Sogai (son of Yoshmut), Buralghi, Nawruz, Qutluqshah and Nurin Aqa.
+The first battle was won by Ghazan but he had to fall back after realising that Ildar's contingent was just a fraction of the whole army he faced, leaving Nawruz behind.
 Nevertheless, he captured Arslan, a descendant of Jochi Qasar.